16 Oct Machine Guarding

 It has been 25 years since health and safety legislation was first enacted in New Zealand, and these kind of workplace tragedies are still happening.
 WHY???

-Read a recent article about the fine Alliance Group got for failings that resulted in an inexperienced worker amputating their hand.
+Read an article about the fine Alliance Group got for failings that resulted in an inexperienced worker amputating their hand.

 If the cost of court penalties is not enough to start to make a difference, then perhaps businesses need to look at the total cost of the incident.
 The shareholders in the companies concerned should be asking questions about the director’s attitude about their corporate and social responsibility.